 - Click [Save] to save your changes to the segment.

 For dialogues, domain-based edit rights are determined by the configuration on the Where tab.
 When a channel is added to a dialogue, the domain to which the channel belongs is added to the list of domains required for edit rights.
 If the dialogue runs on more than one channel, the domain for each channel is assigned to the dialogue.
 A user must have write access to all the assigned domains in order to be able to modify the dialogue.
 If no channel has been assigned to the dialogue, then all users have write access it.
 If a user does not have write access to a dialogue, they can view the properties of the dialogue in read-only mode.

 The domains listed in the "Edit Rights" list for dialogues is read-only.
 Because the edit rights are based on the channel(s) on which the dialogue is running, the rights can change if a channel is added or removed.

 In the Universe Management section under Settings, users can only modify a domain to which they have write access.
 The domain(s) that a user has write access to are circled in gray and those for which they do not have write access are grayed out.
 For example:

 When you click on a domain to which you have write permission and select it, it is surrounded by a green circle.
 For example:

 If a user doesn't have write access to a domain, clicking the domain has no effect.

 Role-based permission in BlueConic determines which parts of BlueConic a user can access.
-Users assigned to the same role have the exact same permissions to access the same BlueConic functionality.
+Users assigned to the same role have exactly the same permissions to access the same BlueConic functionality.
 Note, however, that when domain-based permission is taken into account, users with the same role might not be able to modify the same items within BlueConic.
 For more information on the functionality that each role within BlueConic can access, see BlueConic Roles.